 Pakistan’s Foreign Ministry spokesman told reporter: ‘We strongly condemn the drone attacks.
 We regard them a violation of our territorial integrity.
 They are in contravention of international law.
 They are illegal, counter-productive and totally unacceptable.’
 He added that ‘matters related to NATO supply [and] drone attacks are under discussion with the US, and that ‘Pakistan wants to solve the matter of drones with the US through negotiation rather to move UN Security Council or the International Court of Justice.’
 The strike occurred on the same day that Amnesty International issued its annual report, in which it again raised concerns that US covert drone strikes ‘appear to have amounted to extrajudicial executions.’

-References: Dawn, Reuters, KUNA, Pakistan Today, Associated Press, Associated Press, AFP, BBC, CBS, The Nation (Pakistan), MSNBC, Channel 4 News, Amnesty International, SANA, The News (Pakistan), Dawn, Pakistan Ministry of Foreign Affairs, Living Under Drones
+References: Dawn, Reuters, KUNA, Pakistan Today, Associated Press, Associated Press, AFP, BBC, CBS, The Nation (Pakistan), MSNBC, Channel 4 News, Amnesty International, SANA, The News (Pakistan), Dawn, Pakistan Ministry of Foreign Affairs, Living Under Drones, Bureau, Amnesty International, Bureau

 ♦ 2 injured

 Drone strikes returned to levels not seen in Pakistan since autumn 2011, as the CIA attacked for the third time in a week.
-Four alleged militants died in a 4.30am attack when a bakery was struck in Miranshah bazaar, North Waziristan.
+Four alleged militants died in a 4.30am attack when the Madina Bakery was struck in Miranshah bazaar, North Waziristan.
 According to Associated Press the victims – all ‘foreigners’ or ‘Arabs’ – were buying bread when the shop was bombed, marking a rare deliberate targeting of civilian infrastructure.
-Other agencies reported that a house was struck., or that the target was an apartment above the bakery.
+Other agencies reported that a house was struck, or that the target was an apartment above the bakery.
 All reported that the building was destroyed.
 BBC reporter Ahmed Wali Majeeb was staying just 500m from the attack site when the missiles struck.
 He later wrote: